noman404/BanglaTextView/README.md

 **Direct Process**

 *You can use your own `Textview` and use `ToBN` converter to do your own conversion.* `ToBN.getInstance()` provide the direct access of it's underhood methods to achieve more complex processing/conversion.
-[Please have a look @Sample](https://github.com/noman404/BanglaTextView/tree/master/sample-app).
+[Example](https://github.com/noman404/BanglaTextView/tree/master/sample-app).

 ## **Supported Conversions**